-Revenue from standard licensed products comprises two elements, being:
+Revenue from standard licensed products comprises three elements, being:

+- Initial licence and implementation fees ("inception fees");

+- Ongoing maintenance and support fees; and

+- Software-as-a-Service.

-- initial licence and implementation fees ("inception fees") - ongoing maintenance and support fees, with the contract detailing separately the contract value and payment milestones for each element.
+With the contract detailing separately the contract value and payment milestones for each element.